-Cherished readers, there never seems to be a shortage of questions about food etiquette and table manners.
-Today The Lady will review items that may properly be consumed as ‘finger foods’.
+There never seems to be a shortage of questions about food etiquette and table manners.
+I was asked to review items that may properly be consumed as ‘finger foods’.
 Bon Appetit.

-Pizza: Except at a very formal dinner where one would use knife and fork (The Lady can truthfully say that she has never been to a formal dinner where pizza was served) pizza is eaten in your fingers with the wedge sides held together so that the cheese and filling do not come out.
+Pizza: Except at a very formal dinner where one would use knife and fork (I can truthfully say that I’ve never been to a formal dinner where pizza was served) pizza is eaten in your fingers with the wedge sides held together so that the cheese and filling do not come out.
 Have a napkin handy, just in case.

 French Fries: Plain, small french fries with no gravy or ketchup on them can be eaten using your fingers, unless they are extremely greasy.
 Large french fries, or those served with gravy or other sauce are best eaten using fork.